-Being the only female puppeteer who after reading the script didn’t proceed to spit in our face, we knew she was exactly what we were looking for!
+We knew she was exactly what we were looking for because she was the only female puppeteer who didn’t spit in our faces after reading the script.Being the only female puppeteer who after reading the script didn’t proceed to spit in our face, we knew she was exactly what we were looking for!
 Her distinct voice performance gives the Creepy Acres character of Tara Nichols a personality all her own.

 Chad David is a working voice-over actor and comedy writer in Minneapolis.
 He occasionally helps with script punch-ups and story plotting when the opportunity arises.
 He also writes radio serials and other random entertainment.
 He's also a devout movie and sci-fi buff, with a giant love of Nessie and robots that turn into other things and beat the bejeezus out of each other.

-He was described by college professors as "a satirist of humanity's dark side".
+He was described by college professors as "a satirist of humanity's dark side.".

 He mainly brings this up when people ask him to write bios about himself.

-Her smile was not painted on you see as she enjoyed every minute of it.
+Her smile was not painted on— you see as she enjoyed every minute of it.
 The jester life lead Aimee to Los Angeles where she met the "others" and wound up sharing laughs with more than just the kids on her block.